 70% efficiency improvement for administration tasks around regulatory inspections.

 100% Proof of Data & Status Existence – Prove the existence of data and its status at a given point in time.

 100% Proof of Work & Workflow Process – Prove that a task was performed and that the correct workflow process followed.

 100% Proof of Transaction – Prove that a transaction was conducted between parties in accordance with pre-determined rules.

-Sequestrum supports Smart Contracts –legal contracts with the terms of the agreement between two parties or more, for example between a buyer and seller being directly written into lines of code.
-This enables self-executing contracts which can be are stored across a blockchain network to be entered into between anonymous parties without the need for a central authority or legal oversight.
+Sequestrum supports Smart Contracts – legal contracts with the terms of the agreement between two or more parties, for example between a buyer and seller, being directly written into lines of code.
+This enables self-executing contracts which are stored across a blockchain network to be entered into between parties without the need for a central authority or legal oversight.

 Explore the key benefits of Sequestrum:

 With Sequestrum, you can create entries to prove that data existed in a certain state at a certain time.
 From that point on, anyone with access to the data can verify it against the blockchain version.
 Future changes to the data will show up like a sore thumb and can be detected quickly.